Miaoli County: Population

-The Saisiat currently reside in the Wufeng Township of Hsinchu County and the Nanzhuang Township of Miaoli County.
+The Saisiat currently reside in Wufeng Township of Hsinchu County and Nanzhuang Township of Miaoli County.
 Due to oppression by initial Han immigrants, the Atayal aboriginal group and the Nanzhuang Incident, the population of the Saisiat people has decreased to 5,000 people.
 It is the least populous Taiwanese aboriginal group after the Thao people.
 The traditions and culture of the Saisiat is greatly impacted by the Atayal aborigines and Hakka people in the region.